News & Insights

 Developing Christian Imagination

-Western Seminary in Holland, Michigan, has established the Eugene Peterson Center for Christian Imagination as part of its Pathways for Tomorrow Initiative Phase 2 grant.
+Western Theological Seminary in Holland, Michigan, has established the Eugene Peterson Center for Christian Imagination as part of its Pathways for Tomorrow Initiative Phase 2 grant.
 This piece is part of the In Trust Center’s ongoing series about the Pathways project.

 Karen Stiller interviewed Winn Collier, director of The Eugene Peterson Center for Christian Imagination and Associate Professor of Pastoral Theology and Christian Imagination, about the project.

 The Eugene Peterson Center for Christian Imagination seeks to continue the kinds of conversations Eugene Peterson was having in the Church, connecting with pastors, artists, creative, and writers, as well as befuddled Christians grappling with what it means to be a faithful Christian today.
 In many ways, the particularity of this project is geared toward pastors.
 We are helping to create circles of friendship through an annual gathering and conversing with pastors who minister in a very tenuous time in the North American Church.
-Our goal is to connect their program to the unique and particular work that God is doing at Western Seminary.
+Our goal is to connect their program to the unique and particular work that God is doing at Western Theological Seminary.

 What have you learned so far?